olksndrdevhub/Magic-Link-Authorization-System-Flask/ReadMe.md

-!This is Magic Link Authorization System.
+This is Magic Link Authorization System.

 For start you need create and activate virtual environment, then clone this repo.